 Assuming no further development, the value of the land and improvements currently within the District will be the major determinant of the ability or willingness of District property owners to pay their taxes.
-The 2017 Taxable Assessed Valuation of the District (see "FINANCIAL STATEMENT (UNAUDITED)") is \$351,639,171.
-After issuance of the Bonds, the maximum annual debt service requirement will be \$3,328,708 (2019) and the average annual debt service requirement will be \$2,643,839 (2019-2042).
-Assuming no increase or decrease from the 2017 Taxable Assessed Valuation and no use of funds other than tax collections, a tax rate of \$1.00 per \$100 taxable assessed valuation at a 95% collection rate would be necessary to pay the maximum annual debt service requirement of \$3,328,708 and a tax rate of \$0.80 per \$100 taxable assessed valuation at a 95% collection rate would be necessary to pay the average annual debt service requirement of \$2,643,839 (see "DEBT SERVICE REQUIREMENTS").
-The Estimated Taxable Assessed Valuation of the District as of February 15, 2018, is \$609,967,992.
-Assuming no increase or decrease from the Estimated Taxable Assessed Valuation as of February 15, 2018, and a 95% collection rate, tax rates of \$0.58 and \$0.46 per \$100 taxable assessed valuation would be necessary to pay the maximum annual requirement and average annual requirement, respectively.
-Although calculations have been made regarding average and maximum tax rates necessary to pay the debt service on the District's debt based upon the Estimated Taxable Assessed Valuation as of February 15, 2018, the District can make no representations regarding the future level of assessed valuation within the District.
+The 2019 Taxable Assessed Valuation of the District (see "FINANCIAL STATEMENT (UNAUDITED)") is \$714,057,711.
+After issuance of the Bonds, the maximum annual debt service requirement will be \$4,058,320 (2021) and the average annual debt service requirement will be \$3,234,384 (2020-2044).
+Assuming no increase or decrease from the 2019 Taxable Assessed Valuation and no use of funds other than tax collections, a tax rate of \$0.60 per \$100 taxable assessed valuation at a 95% collection rate would be necessary to pay the maximum annual debt service requirement of \$4,058,320 and a tax rate of \$0.48 per \$100 taxable assessed valuation at a 95% collection rate would be necessary to pay the average annual debt service requirement of \$3,234,384.
+See "DEBT SERVICE REQUIREMENTS."
 Increases in taxable values depend primarily on the continuing construction and sale of taxable improvements within the District.
-See "TAX PROCEDURES" and "TAX DATA-Tax Adequacy for Debt Service."
+See "TAX PROCEDURES" and "TAX DATA - Tax Adequacy for Debt Service."